AlgoLab/HapCHAT/docs/index.md

 branch of WhatsHap, installs it in a virtual environment, and then builds with cmake the C++ code located in `src/`.
-While this should work automagically for most *nix-based systems with bash, solutions could be found for other systems by slightly modifying `setup.sh`use docker
+While this should work automagically for most *nix-based systems with bash, solutions could be found for other systems by slightly modifying `setup.sh`.

+The main advantage of the expert installation is that you can adapt the `Snakefile` in the `example` directory to run on your files, using custom filenames and directory tree.